gocd/docs.go.cd/advanced_usage/trigger_with_options.md

+---
+description: GoCD supports a Trigger with option that allows you to run the pipeline with a specific revision of the material(s).
+keywords: Pipeline trigger, pipeline materal, pipeline label, Trigger with options
+---

 # Trigger with a different revision of material

-Go supports a Trigger with option that allows you to run the pipeline with a specific revision of the material(s).
+GoCD supports a Trigger with option that allows you to run the pipeline with a specific revision of the material(s).

 ## Trigger with options